ANSSI-FR/MLA/doc/src/FORMAT.md

 The compression layer footer information can be retrieved by first reading the value of `sizes_info.tail_length` at the end of the layer, then reading the preceding `sizes_info.tail_length`-bytes.

+#### Why Brotli?

+Brotli is used for the compression layer as it offers a very good trade-off between compression ratio and CPU cost, is widely adopted, and has mature open-source implementations.
+Choosing a single, well-known algorithm reduces interoperability and maintenance costs.

+If another compression algorithm is desired, data can be compressed by third-party means and put in MLA entries with Brotli compression layer disabled (e.g. compress files then use `mlar create --uncompressed` or use a compressor implementing `Read` with `ArchiveWriter` API).
+If another compression algorithm was to be integrated at the format level in the future, a new version of the format would be needed.

 ### MLA entries stream

 The layer `entries_layer_magic` ASCII magic is "MLAENAAA".